-

 Origin

-Yixing County, the Pottery Capital of China, has a very long history of pottery making for around 6500 years.
-Yixing boasts abundant resources of argil, tea, bamboo and charcoal, all of which build the important material resource basis for making pottery.
-Yixing Zisha products have been awarded many prizes both in home and abroad, some excellent works have been presented as national gifts in international communications.
+Yixing County is known as the Pottery Capital of China for its extensive 6500-year history of the craft.
+The area boasts abundant resources of argil, tea, bamboo, and charcoal, each of which contributes an important base material for the making of pottery.
+Yixing Zisha products have earned countless prizes both at home in China as well as abroad, with a few exceptional works presented as national gifts during international diplomacy.